-The Denver articulation screening examination is the most commonly used testing system in place to diagnose speech disorders.
+The Denver articulation screening examination is the most commonly used testing system to diagnose speech disorders.
 This test evaluates the clarity in pronunciation in children between the ages of 2 and 7.
 This five-minute test uses various exercises to assess the child’s speech.

-This is a test used to determine a child’s language development.
+This test, created by neurodevelopmental pediatrician James Coplan, determines a child’s language development.
 This test can quickly identify delayed speech or language disorders.

 This test measures a person’s vocabulary and ability to speak.
 The person will listen to various words and choose pictures that describe the words.
-People who have severe mental retardation and those who are blind will not able to take this assessment.
-The Peabody Picture Vocabulary Test has been revised many times since its first version was administered in 1959.
+People who have severe intellectual disabilities and those who are blind will not able to take this assessment.
+The Peabody picture vocabulary test has been revised many times since its first version was administered in 1959.

 Mild speech disorders may not require any treatment.
-Some speech disorders may simply go away on their own.
-However, speech disorders that do not improve on their own may be helped with speech therapy.
+Some speech disorders may simply go away.
+Others can improve with speech therapy.

-Treatment can vary and depends on the type of disorder.
+Treatment varies and depends on the type of disorder.
 In speech therapy, a professional therapist will guide you through exercises that work to strengthen the muscles in your face and throat.
-You will also learn to control your breathing while speaking.
-Learning muscle strengthening exercises and how to control breathing helps to improve the way your words sound.
-You will also learn ways to practice smoother, more fluent speech.
+You’ll learn to control your breathing while speaking.
+Muscle-strengthening exercises and controlled breathing help improve the way your words sound.
+You’ll also learn ways to practice smoother, more fluent speech.

-Some people suffer with nervousness or depression caused by embarrassment from a speech disorder.
+Some people with speech disorders experience nervousness, embarrassment, or depression.
 Talk therapy may be helpful in these situations.
-In talk therapy a mental healthcare specialist will discuss ways to improve your outlook of the condition as well as ways to cope with the condition.
-If your depression is severe, antidepressant medications can be prescribed to help.
+A therapist will discuss ways to cope with the condition and ways to improve the outlook of your condition.
+If your depression is severe, antidepressant medications can help.